 Creating riffs or variations

-There are many ways to change the original recipes.
-Replacing main ingredients, using different cocktail bitters, using split-based drinks, or alter the sweet part.
-To help you not get lost in the many options available, I put together the most common ways to create riffs and variations on classic Old Fashioned or Manhattan cocktails.
+So you won't get lost in the many options, here are the most common ways to create riffs and variations on classic Old Fashioned or Manhattan cocktails.

 How to create Manhattan Riffs

 For example, when you double the amount of Vermouth, you get a more complex, fruity, and sweet version.
 Or reduce Vermouth to set more focus on your Whiskey.

 Exchange cocktail bitters: Cocktail bitters are trending.
 There are more and more different bitters on the market, so why not try something new.

-Change the base: Rye Whiskey is the traditional base spirit of the Manhattan, but be brave and try something new.
+Change the base: Rye Whiskey is the traditional base spirit of the Manhattan cocktail, but be brave and try something new.

 How to create Old Fashioned Variations

 Try Pineapple syrup for a Rum Old Fashioned, agave syrup for a Mezcal Old Fashioned.
 Or simply use honey to sweeten the cocktail and create a richer mouthfeel.

-- Change the base spirit: The easiest and most common way to create an Old Fashioned variation is to change the base element.
+Change the base spirit: The easiest and most common way to create an Old Fashioned variation is to change the base element.
 You can also create a split-based version that is not consisting of one but of two spirits.

 Change the bitters: In such a delicate cocktail, exchanging the cocktail bitters will have huge effects.
 Try chocolate or orange bitters for a start.

 Like that, you can identify what exactly happens if you replace an ingredient and develop a feeling for the process.
 It helps to figure out what works and what doesn't.
 If you change everything at once, you might not be able to comprehend the impact of each component.